 Diabetic retinopathy is a frequent cause of blindness in the United States and the result of damage to the retina from systemic disease.
-The longer a person has diabetes, the higher his or her chances of developing diabetic retinopathy.
+The longer a person has diabetes, the higher his or her chances are of developing diabetic retinopathy.
 Severe cases of diabetic retinopathy can be reduced through proper treatment and monitoring of patients with diabetes.

 A dilated eye exam is needed to look for signs of diabetic retinopathy, such as: (1) leaking blood vessels, (2) retinal swelling (macular edema), (3) yellow deposits on the retina (exudates), (4) retinal hemorrhages, (5) any changes in the blood vessels, and (6) damage to the nerve fiber layer (cotton wool spots).
 This is usually accompanied by a fluorescein angiography to detect any leaking vessels.
 An optical coherence tomography will allow detection of fluid in the retina causing macular edema.